arte27/Getting-and-Cleaning-Data-Course-Project/README.md

 The output of the 5th step is called `tidy_average_data.txt`, and uploaded in the course project's form.

-##Summary of the steps donwe in the script(run_analysis.R)
+##Summary of the steps done in the R script('run_analysis.R')

-*Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
-*Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
-*Uses descriptive activity names to name the activities in the data set *Appropriately labels the data set with descriptive variable names.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
-*From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.